United States 14 min

 Labor law compliance in the US

 The US Department of Labor governs the federal terms and conditions of employment in the country.
-This would include standard working hours, wages, holidays, statutory benefits, codes of conduct, and more.
+This includes standard working hours, wages, holidays, statutory benefits, codes of conduct, and more.
 State laws are typically what govern things like minimum wage, fair compensation, anti-discrimination, the right to unpaid medical leave, and so on.

 Under the Fair Labor Standards Act (FLSA), all American employees have certain distinct rights.
 Those rights include the safeguarding of employees from discrimination based on gender, race, age, or religion.
 It also safeguards their right to privacy and fair remuneration.

 Additionally, employees in the US have the right to refuse “alternative jobs.”
-That means employers cannot force an employee to perform duties outside their defined roles.
+That means employers cannot force an employee to perform duties outside of their defined roles.
 It also means that employers cannot retaliate if an employee refuses to take on extra responsibilities outside their scope of work.
 However, employers can offer alternative jobs as long as they follow certain rules, such as offering the new job in writing and making an offer for the new job before the employee’s current job ends.

 Payroll and payroll taxes in the US